-5 Structure and accountabilities
+4 Structure and accountabilities

-The Inland Rail N2NS Stakeholder Engagement team will have overall responsibility for stakeholder and community relations with the assistance of the Construction Contractor's communication and stakeholder engagement representatives.
+The Inland Rail NS2N Stakeholder Engagement team will have overall responsibility for stakeholder and community relations in partnership with the Construction Contractor's communication and stakeholder engagement representatives.

-The delivery of engagement and communication activities will also involve contributions from broader Inland Rail teams, including Communications, Marketing, Media, Government Relations, Property and Environment.
+The delivery of engagement and communication activities will also involve contributions from broader Inland Rail teams, including Communication, Marketing, Media, Government Relations, Property and Environment.